carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 start working with kraken2.
 There are [several databases](http://ccb.jhu.edu/software/kraken2/downloads.shtml) compatibles to be used with kraken2 in the taxonomical assignation process.
-Minikraken is a popular database that attempts to conserve its sensitivity despite its small size (8G).
+Minikraken is a popular database that attempts to conserve its sensitivity despite its small size (Needs 8GB of RAM for classification).
 Lets download minikraken database using the command `curl`.

 ~~~